How DeFi and Web 3.0 will shape the future of finance

 Open banking is gaining traction with a steady increase in application programming interfaces (APIs) and cloud banking adoption.
 This enabled merger of business goals and technology to create new commercial models.
 Banks no longer need to be monolithic and have started to specialise.
 The banking-as-a-service (BaaS) enables banks to focus on scale, openness and customer engagement.

-Chuck Davis, commercial director at Temenos said banks and financial institutions adopt cloud and use service-as-a-service (SaaS) to move away from being infrastructure providers through APIs to create hyper-personalised customer experience.
+Chuck Davis, commercial director at Temenos said banks and financial institutions adopt cloud and use software-as-a-service (SaaS) to move away from being infrastructure providers through APIs to create hyper-personalised customer experience.
 As a result, the industry players can scale and adopt faster to new market trends.

 Kevin O’Leary, Chairman, O’Leary Ventures